sanposhiho/github-activity-tweeter/README.md

 ## Configure

+You need to get tokens for twitter. see: https://developer.twitter.com/en/apply-for-access

-You need to pass these environment variables to configure.
+And you need to pass these environment variables to configure.

 ```
 USER_NAME(string): github user name you want to get activity